UCNot/churi/README.md

 [![GitHub Project][github-image]][github-url]
 [![API Documentation][api-docs-image]][api documentation]

-Charge URI (ChURI) may contain arbitrary values in [URI Charge] Notation.
+Charged URI (ChURI) may include arbitrary structured data.
+The data is encoded with [URI Charge] Notation.

-It is like JSON for GET requests, but may contain even more:
+It is like JSON for GET requests, but may include even more:

 ```
 https://example.com/api(!v3.0)/user;id=0n302875106592253/article;slug=hello-world/comments?date=since(!date'1970-01-01)till(!now)&range=from(10)to(20)